-Nebraska Farm Service Agency offices across the state are working with producers on implementation of the Market Facilitation Program, the details of which was announced by Secretary Perdue on Aug.
+Nebraska Farm Service Agency offices across the state are working with producers on implementation of the Market Facilitation Program, the details of which were announced by Secretary Perdue on Aug.
 27. Program sign-up is open and will be ongoing through Jan.
 15, 2019, as total 2018 production numbers are needed for program enrollment for affected crops, including corn, soybeans, sorghum and wheat in Nebraska.
 Pork and dairy producers also are eligible for assistance, within program parameters.
 To read the news announcement, click here.
 A fact sheet outlining the program can be accessed by clicking here.

 Producers who use the Noninsured Crop Disaster Assistance Program (NAP) for disaster assistance coverage of alfalfa, mixed forages, grass, aronia berries and grapes should take note of new application closing deadlines for coverage of these crops in 2019.
 Read more here.

 The nomination period for USDA Farm Service Agency (FSA) County Committees ended Aug.
 1, 2018, and election in each county will take place starting in November.